List of locomotive builders: Defunct companies

 In addition to these, many railroads operating steam locomotives built locomotives in their shops.
-Notable examples include the Baltimore and Ohio Railroad's Mount Clare Shops, Norfolk and Western's Roanoke Shops, Pennsylvania Railroad's Altoona Works and the Southern Pacific's Sacramento Shops.
+Notable examples include the Baltimore and Ohio Railroad's Mount Clare Shops, Norfolk & Western's Roanoke Shops, Pennsylvania Railroad's Altoona Works and the Southern Pacific's Sacramento Shops.
 An estimate of total steam locomotive production in the United States is about 175,000 engines, including nearly 70,000 by Baldwin.